The Listening Studio tools library

 When to pause and when to reply

-A small decision path to help you decide whether to respond now, wait until you are calmer, or route the message elsewhere.
+A decision path to help you respond now, wait until you are calmer, or route the message elsewhere.

 Anchor: Response inhibition, arousal, strategic silence.